Best registered agent service: Top 5 providers for online businesses in 2026

-Looking for the best registered agent services in 2025?
-Our top picks are: Northwest Registered Agent for privacy + human support, ZenBusiness for automation and a clean dashboard, Harbor Compliance for multi-state compliance tracking, Bizee for the lowest startup cost, and LegalZoom for enterprises that want a wider legal ecosystem.
-Below, we compare features, pricing, and best-fit scenarios and include a 50-state cheat sheet so you can match a provider to your exact needs.
+Looking for the best registered agent services in 2026?
+Our top picks are Northwest Registered Agent (privacy and consistent human support), Harbor Compliance (multi-state compliance tracking), ZenBusiness (clean dashboard and automated alerts), Bizee (lower-cost starting point), and LegalZoom (a broader legal ecosystem for larger teams).
+A registered agent is a statutory point of contact for service of process and other official notices, so choosing the right one helps you stay reachable and organized.
+Below, we compare features, pricing, and best-fit scenarios, and we include a 50-state cheat sheet so you can match a provider to your exact needs.

 📘 In Brief